jandot/aerts-exercises-leipzig/Databases/databases.md

 SELECT * FROM individuals WHERE ethnicity != 'asian';
 ```

 You often just want to see a **small subset of data** just to make sure that you're looking at the right thing.
-In that case: add a `LIMIT` clause to the end of your query.
+In that case: add a `LIMIT` clause to the end of your query, which has the same effect as using `head` on the linux command-line.
 Please *always* do this if you don't know what your table looks like because you don't want to send millions of lines to your screen.

 ```
 SELECT * FROM individuals LIMIT 5;